mintaka5/handoff/README.md

 peek : view details of a key document.  `peek <# from list>`

+sign : signs a string of text, and produces signature. `sign <some silly text here>`

 use  : designate currently used key document. `use <# from list>`
 ````